News About SEO, AEO, Agents, LLMs, Workflows

 Testing Your Extraction Box

-- Compare the AI’s answer to your Extraction Box.
-Does your phrasing match what the LLM would naturally say?
+2. Compare the AI’s answer to your Extraction Box.

 Common Extraction Box Mistakes